Matt Olson Player Props: Braves vs. Mets

-After going 1-for-3 in his most recent game, Matt Olson and the Atlanta Braves face the New York Mets (who will hand the ball to Max Scherzer) at 7:20 PM ET on Wednesday.
+On Thursday, Matt Olson (.237 batting average in his past 10 games, with three home runs, seven walks and six RBI) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 7:20 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Mets.
+He had a one-hit performance in his most recent game (1-for-5) against the Mets.

 Matt Olson Game Info & Props vs. the Mets